TheOdinProject/curriculum/ruby/ruby.md

     > s[1..-2]
     => "ell"

-**Break a String into Pieces** using `.split`, which creates an array of substrings that are broken up based on whatever character you passed in:
+**Break a String into Pieces** using `split`, which creates an array of substrings that are broken up based on whatever character you passed in:

     > list = "eggs, milk, cheese and crackers"
     => "eggs, milk, cheese and crackers"